temporalio/cli/temporalcli/commandsmd/commands.md

 * `--run-timeout` (duration) - Timeout of a Workflow Run.
 * `--execution-timeout` (duration) - Timeout for a WorkflowExecution, including retries and ContinueAsNew tasks.
 * `--task-timeout` (duration) - Start-to-close timeout for a Workflow Task.
 Default: 10s.
-* `--cron` (string) - Cron schedule for the workflow.
-Deprecated - use schedules instead.
-* `--id-reuse-policy` (string) - Allows the same Workflow Id to be used in a new Workflow Execution.
-Options:
-  AllowDuplicate, AllowDuplicateFailedOnly, RejectDuplicate, TerminateIfRunning.
 * `--search-attribute` (string[]) - Passes Search Attribute in key=value format.
 Use valid JSON formats for value.
 * `--memo` (string[]) - Passes Memo in key=value format.
 Use valid JSON formats for value.

+#### Options set for workflow start:

+* `--cron` (string) - Cron schedule for the workflow.
+Deprecated - use schedules instead.
 * `--fail-existing` (bool) - Fail if the workflow already exists.
 * `--start-delay` (duration) - Specify a delay before the workflow starts.
 Cannot be used with a cron schedule.
 If the workflow receives a signal or update before the delay has elapsed, it will begin immediately.
+* `--id-reuse-policy` (string) - Allows the same Workflow Id to be used in a new Workflow Execution.
+Options:
+  AllowDuplicate, AllowDuplicateFailedOnly, RejectDuplicate, TerminateIfRunning.

 #### Options set for payload input: